sigstore/sigstore-blog/content/kms-plugins.md

 Cosign and private deployments of Fulcio and Rekor can use a KMS-managed key for signing artifacts.
 We currently have built-in support for AWS, Azure, Google Cloud Platform, and Hashicorp Vault KMSs.
 This has been a challenge for customers that require alternative or custom KMS solutions.

 To enable such use-cases, we have implemented a new [plugin system](https://github.com/sigstore/sigstore/tree/main/pkg/signature/kms/cliplugin) for alternate KMS providers.
 Organizations can independently and privately develop & distribute their plugins without needing downstream updates to libraries to support additional KMS providers as build-time dependencies.
+You won't have to maintain your own fork of Cosign just to use other KMS providers.

 [Alibaba KMS](https://github.com/mozillazg/sigstore-kms-alibabakms) support is now possible thanks to a new plugin by community member @mozillazg.